owendiche-sys/UK-Road-Safety-Data-Collisions-Vehicles-Casualties-2021/README.md

-\# UK Road Accident Analysis — 2021

-\# UK Road Accident Analysis — 2021
+# UK Road Accident Analysis — 2021

-\## Project Overview
+## Project Overview

 This project performs an exploratory data analysis (EDA) on UK road accidents in 2021.
 Using datasets on collisions, vehicles, and casualties, we analyze patterns, trends, and severity of accidents to gain insights into road safety.

 The analysis includes:

-\- Temporal patterns (monthly and weekly trends)
+- Temporal patterns (monthly and weekly trends)

-\- Accident severity distributions
+- Accident severity distributions

-\- Vehicle types involved and casualty summaries
+- Vehicle types involved and casualty summaries

-\- Summary statistics and visualizations for decision-making and policy insights
+- Summary statistics and visualizations for decision-making and policy insights